-B. Admission of Transfer Students
+Admission of Transfer Students Admission of Transfer Students

 Applicants who have previously attended another regionally accredited postsecondary institution will be considered transfer students and will be required to furnish official transcripts of all work attempted at all said institutions.
 Southern Union may also require the transfer of student documents required of first-time college students.